 Sauerkraut – the fermented form of white cabbage is a popular staple in Slovak households.
 It’s full of vitamins, minerals and probiotics.
 It helps us survive our long, harsh winters.
 We often eat it raw to increase the levels of C vitamin in our bodies and boost our immune system.
 Sauerkraut is an indispensable ingredient for many of our dishes, not to mention its beneficial effects in times of hangover.

-4 large potatoes
+- 4 large potatoes

-300 – 400 g fine flour (plain wheat can be combined with wholemeal in a desired ratio)
+- 300 – 400 g fine flour (plain wheat can be combined with wholemeal in a desired ratio)

-0,5 kg sauerkraut
+- 0,5 kg sauerkraut

-150 g smoked bacon, diced
+- 150 g smoked bacon, diced

-oil for frying (if needed)
+- oil for frying (if applicable)

 - Add the flour and a pinch of salt.
-Mix well to achieve a dough of medium thickness, as seen in the picture below, right.
+Mix well to achieve a dough of medium thickness.
 The exact amount of flour will depend on the size and type of the potatoes, and whether you use a grater or a food processor.
 In the latter case, you might need to add a little water to better blend the potatoes.
-It’s always good to start with less flour, and keep adding more (if need be) as you mix the dough.
+It’s always good to start with less flour and keep adding more if necessary.

-Choose a large cooking pot and fill it with water halfway up.
-Bring to the boil, turn down the heat and place half of the dough on the tin-plate.
-Pass it through the plate using a wooden spatula.
-Stir halushki (small dumplings that form in the hot water are called halushki.
+- Choose a large cooking pot and fill it with water halfway up.
+Bring to the boil, turn down the heat and transfer half of the dough on the tin-plate.
+Pass the dough through the plate using a wooden spatula.
+The small dumplings that form in the hot water are called halushki.